milgradesec/filter/README.md

 ## Description

-The _filter_ plugins enables blocking requests based on predefined lists and rules, creating a DNS sinkhole similar to Pi-Hole.
+The _filter_ plugins enables blocking requests based on predefined lists and rules, creating a DNS sinkhole similar to Pi-Hole or AdGuard.

 ## Features